Auriana/TWEB_Project1/DOCUMENTATION.md

 In order to create the API in our skeleton, the template provides us a method called `yo angular-fullstack:endpoint $ENDPOINT_NAME$`.
 This method creates the entire file in the `/server/api`folder with the default CRUD operators.

-When we create a endpoint (or entity), a new folder is created, which contains all the necessary files.
+When we create an endpoint (or entity), a new folder is automatically created, which contains all the necessary files.
 Here are the description of those files :

 * index.js : contains all the REST route that we can use for interactions with Mongo.
 * controller.js : contains the functions which are called by index.js.
 By default, there is a CRUD operation.